coders-school/good-practices/module1/03_principles.en.md

 ### Pros
 <!-- .element: class="fragment fade-in" -->

-* <!-- .element: class="fragment fade-in" --> More experienced people often have a tight calendar, so they will be grateful if you find a solution on your own or briefly explain problem 😉
+* <!-- .element: class="fragment fade-in" --> More experienced people often have a tight calendar, so they will be grateful if you find a solution on your own or shortly explain problem 😉

 ___